dhammadipdk/Trusted_but_Tainted/README.md

 * FERET
 * FRGC

-The demo inference package includes the resources required to execute the released notebooks.

 We gratefully acknowledge the authors of the original face recognition systems, morph generation frameworks, and datasets used throughout this work.